jostrm/azure-enterprise-scale-ml-usage/documentation/bootstrapping.md

 2. **Define Properties for Bootstrapping**

     In your root directory.
-   Create a copy of the `bootstrap.properties.template` file with this filename `bootstrap.properties`
+   Create a copy of the `.env.template` file with this filename `.env`

     ```sh
-    cp bootstrap.properties.template bootstrap.properties
+    cp .env.template .env
     ```

-    Open the `bootstrap.properties` with a text editor and update it with the following information:
+    Open the `.env` with a text editor and update it with the following information:

     - **GitHub Repo** (related to the new repository to be created)
         - `github_your_repo`: The current repo, your bootstrapped project repo.
 Ex *placerda/my-rag-project*.